mooseyscountrygarden.com » Garden Articles » Garden Articles 2001« Stripes And Spots | Repetition »

 Stumpy in the grass

-...And a collection of poses from Sifter on his favourite purple corduroy beanbag and Jerome exploring a barely visible tree stump.
+Jerome exploring a barely visible tree stump.

-Jerome and fungus on an old tree stump
+Jerome on a tree stump

 I must take some photos of the roses before the sun gets too hot...